Tate Russell: Western United

 Russell left the Wanderers in June 2024 and joined Western United on a two year contract until the end of the 2025/26 season.
 In his first season he played in all but a handful of matches, scoring one goal as Western United finished 3rd in the A-League Premiership then fell at the semi-finals during the play-offs with a 4-1 aggregate loss to Melbourne City.

 Following the suspension of Western United's participation ahead of the 2025–26 season, all players – including Russell – were released from their contracts in September 2025.

+In September 2025, Russell joined Wollongong Wolves.

+In June 2026, Russell returned to the A-League Men, signing with Brisbane Roar on a two-year contract.

 International

 Russell has four caps for the Australia U20 side.